finalfreq/Portfolio-rails/README.md

 ```
 rake db:create
+rake db:seed
 rake db:migrate
 rails s
 ```

 You should then be able to open on localhost:3000.
 Click on the categories tab in the nav bar, on categories page you can add a category.
 After adding a category you can then go the category individual page and then add a project to the category.
 Authentication is set up using devise and authorization is through CanCanCan.
 In order to become Admin can only be done on the back end.
+I have seeded myself in DB in order for about page to render correctly.

 ### Bug reports